-Biting dogs are a problem in Texas—even more so than in other states: State Farm Insurance, a company that writes homeowners’ insurance policies, reports that Texas is number three in the nation in the amount of compensation they paid to dog bite victims in 2012.
+Biting dogs are a problem in Texas—even more so than in other states: State Farm Insurance, a company that writes homeowners’ insurance policies, reports that Texas is number three in the nation in the amount of compensation they paid to animal attack victims in 2012.

 Even worse, in 2014, Texas led the nation in the number of deaths from dog attacks, with seven dog bite fatalities, of which six were caused by pit bulls.
 In spite of these numbers, Texas does not have any breed specific legislation in place regarding pit bulls or the second most likely breed to kill, Rottweilers.

 How the “One Bite Rule” Can Affect Your Texas Dog Bite Case